 Adult speaker: “Wash your hands.”

 Echolalic speaker: As he washes his hands, he says, “Good boy.”
-He said this because his teacher typically says the same phrase as a way of reinforcing completion of an act.
+He said this because his teacher typically says the same phrase as a way of reinforcing the completion of an act.

 The function is to indicate that he is “all done” with a task.
 Establishing routines that reinforce daily task completion is important because it aids in transitions and independence.